jenrichmond/RNotes_blogdown/content/portfolio/2018-09-08-using-r-to-do-analysis.md

 #### Where to start?

 Lets see what the AMAZING [Dani Navarro](@djnavarro) says about t-tests in her free online stats resources [found here](https://compcogscisydney.org/psyr/).
-If you are looking for her whole Learning Statistics with R book (also free) [find it here](https://compcogscisydney.org/learning-statistics-with-r/).
+If you are looking for her whole "Learning Statistics with R book" (also free) [find it here](https://compcogscisydney.org/learning-statistics-with-r/).

 Note: Dani also suggests looking at Matthew Crumps book "Answering questions with data" which has adapted some of her content, [find it here](https://crumplab.github.io/statistics/)

 The functions Dani describes in her book are part of a package she wrote to accompany the book called `lsr`.
-This package includes separate commands for different kinds of t-test
+This package includes separate commands for different kinds of t-test.

-Apparently R also comes with a function t.test() that has a paired = TRUE/FALSE argument that you can use to specify whether your test is paired or independent samples.
+Apparently R also comes with a function t.test() that has a paired = TRUE/FALSE argument so you can specify whether you want a paired or independent samples test.

 See AFL post for comparisons...